Just about everybody knows a low credit score can cost you thousands of dollars in interest when you finance a car.

 Keep Some Accounts Open

-- Account variety: If you have a mortgage, a car loan, a couple credit cards, and maybe a medical credit card or a personal loan, you already have a good variety of loans.
+Another of the smaller slices of the credit factors is account variety.
+If you have a mortgage, a car loan, a couple credit cards, and maybe a medical credit card or a personal loan, you already have a good variety of loans.

 How to Check and Monitor Your Credit Score

 Improving your credit score is a lot like improving your health.
 You have to make good decisions consistently and then wait patiently before enjoying the benefits.